nacro90/numb.nvim/README.md

 # numb.nvim

-Peek a buffer line just when you intend.
+numb.nvim is a Neovim plugin that peeks lines of the buffer in non-obtrusive way.

 ## Features